 A month or so from leaving Street Pastors I was approached to attend a meeting about supporting vulnerable women, I was so excited thinking I would be a volunteer at last!
 I attended the meeting to launch a women-only-drop-in centre held by Torbay Safer Communities, with whom I had become very involved whilst running Torbay Street Pastors.
 The idea of the drop-in was shared, and I asked where all the volunteers were…I was given old fashioned looks by all present and the penny dropped.
 Here was another project to set up – whoopee!!
 After finding and training up volunteers we opened our doors on the 26th January 2015 and no one turned up!!!
 However, this is not the case today and we routinely see over 20 women on both Mondays and Wednesdays, from a range of backgrounds.
 People ask us if we see success, and yes we have seen our women leave to train and take on paid employment, but to see a smile, hear laughter and see our ladies leave after a session in a much happier frame of mind means the world to us.

 Roger and I thought that once we were 60/65 we would retire!
-However, we now have the privilege of being an integral part of Ladies’ Lounge – Roger is the Charity Trustee/Treasurer and myself a Trustee/Leader.
+However, we now have the privilege of being an integral part of Ladies’ Lounge – Roger is the Charity Trustee/Treasurer and myself a Trustee/Manager.
 I guess in God’s Kingdom you never retire!!!”